Modern History / British Conquest of India

 Plassey.
 Siraj ud Daulah captured 146 officers and they were kept in a small dark room of 18 x 14 x 10 cubic ft size and having no ventilation.

 After few hours only 16 got survived.

 - On 23rd June, 1757, the battle of Plassey was fought between Bengal and the British, which was led by Col. Watson and Robert

 Clive.
-British had a secret treaty with the Mir Jafar, the Senapati of Bengal.
+British had a secret treaty with Mir Jafar, a military commander of Bengal.
 The battle was fought for the namesake.
 It was not a kind of

 - After the battle of Plassey was over, Mir Jafar was made as the Nawab (1757-1760).
 He gave 24 Parganas to East India company and Rs.
 1.77 crore

 was paid to East India company as war indemnity.

 After that, Mir Jafar wanted to be independent.
 Now, friction started between the